George V's 1911 hunting trip in Nepal: The hunt

 On Monday, 25 December, George V shot a 9 ft 6 in tiger and then killed two rhinos.
 The group led by the Duke of Teck killed three tigers and a rhinoceros.
 The hunting area had been disturbed because out of 60 baits only one tiger was trapped and was killed by Lord Durham, and the king shot one rhinoceros the same day.
 During the last days of the hunts, on Wednesday, the king killed one female tiger which was his 20th kill.
 Thursday, 28 December, was the last day of the hunt; that day the king and the Duke of Teck shot a tiger at the same time.
 The crew travelled by car to Bhikhna Thori railway station where a train was waiting for them; while going to the station, the king killed his 21st tiger.
 The team reportedly killed a total of 39 tigers, 18 rhinoceros, 4 bears, and several porcupines and leopards over the course of ten days.
-George V killed 21 tigers, 8 rhinoceros, and 1 bear.
+George V reportedly laid claim to having killed 21 tigers, 8 rhinoceros, and 1 bear.

 It is not known how all the trophies were distributed but four of the tiger skins were given to national museums across the United Kingdom – London, Edinburgh, Cardiff, and Dublin – and four to provincial museums – Exeter, Norwich, Leicester, and Bristol.
 A living rhinoceros was given to the king on 24 December; it was kept in the Zoological Garden, Alipore, then on 1 April 1912 it was moved to the Zoological Gardens in London.
 British diplomat and naturalist Brian Houghton Hodgson documented over 560 species of birds (with 9,500 specimens), 900 mammals, and 80 reptiles.